Clark Howell: Radio

 In late July 1923, Howell arranged for the donation to Georgia Tech of equipment previously used by the Atlanta Constitution's radio station, WGM, which was used to help launch WBBF (later WGST, then WGKA AM 920) in January 1924.
 Operating as a commercial station with educational opportunities for students, the radio station was officially owned by the Board of Regents.
 After several lawsuits, the station was sold to a private corporation in 1974.
 (In 1968 the school established an educational FM station, WREK.)
 A freshman residence hall at Georgia Tech, Howell Hall, as well as an academic building at his alma mater, Clark Howell Hall, are named in his honor.

 Personal life

 Howell's second wife, Annie, was the daughter of Hugh Comer, president of the Central of Georgia Railway.

-Famliy Involvement in the lynching of Leo Frank

-Howell's relative, Robert E. Lee Howell, played a significant role in the aftermath of the lynching of Leo Frank on August 17, 1915.
-According to contemporary reports in The New York Times, when Frank's body was cut down from the tree, Robert E. Lee Howell attempted to escalate the violence by demanding the body be "cut into pieces and burned."
-When this proposal was voted down by Judge Newt Morris and others present, Robert E. Lee Howell began brutally "stamping on Frank's face and chest" until Morris intervened to remove the body.
-This incident occurred despite Clark Howell's newspaper, The Atlanta Constitution, having editorialized against mob violence during Frank's trial.

 Death

 When Clark Howell died, on November 14, 1936, in Atlanta, he was the president and editor of the Atlanta Constitution and a director of the Associated Press.